-Liam Hart is an associate in the International Arbitration practice.
+Liam Hart is a senior associate in the International Arbitration practice.

 Liam specializes in the avoidance and resolution of disputes, often in the construction, engineering, energy and IT sectors.
 He has substantial experience of major power generation, oil and gas, infrastructure and shipbuilding projects around the globe, often involving complex technical and/or legal issues.